ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ## Installation

-Since Version 2.2.0 we distribute the Ark Core as an npm package, which has to be globally installed, that provides a built-in CLI.
+Since Version 2.2.0 we distribute the Ark Core as an npm package, which has to be globally installed, which provides a built-in CLI.

 ### Prerequisites